MaximL98/All-r-In-One/README.md

 # ALL r/ In One

-ALL r/ In One is a versatile desktop application built using Python and Tkinter, providing a unified interface for browsing and interacting with various Reddit themes.
-The application supports different themes, including News, Videos, and more, allowing users to explore content from multiple subreddits in one consolidated view.
+ALL r/ In One is a desktop application built using Python and Tkinter, providing a interface for browsing and interacting with various Reddit themes.
+The application supports different themes, including News, Sports, and more, allowing users to explore content from multiple subreddits in one consolidated view.

 ## Features

-- **Theme-based Content:** Explore different Reddit themes like News, Videos, and more in a single application.
+- **Theme-based Content:** Explore different Reddit themes like News, Sports, and more in a single application.
 - **Customizable Themes:** Users can customize and manage themes, adding or removing subreddits according to their preferences.
-- **Interactive UI:** The application features an interactive user interface with dark mode support for improved readability.
+- **Interactive UI:** The application features an interactive user interface.

 ## Requirements